Skip to content

 Can lifestyle choices affect scrotal and testicular health?

-Absolutely.
-Healthy diet, exercise, moderate alcohol, no smoking, and safe sex all contribute to optimal scrotal and testicular function.
+Yes.
+A diet high in antioxidants, regular exercise, avoiding tobacco and excess alcohol, and practicing safe sex all contribute to healthy scrotal and testicular function.

 When should I see a doctor for scrotal issues?